-Deadline to cancel and receive a refund is two weeks prior
+Deadline to cancel and receive a refund was two weeks prior

 to the date of the event due to vendor commitments.

-Substitutions are allowed up to five business days before the
+Substitutions were allowed up to five business days before the

 event.
 Eventbrite fees are nonrefundable and the remaining amount